PrimiDev/fufubelly.github.io/README.md

 ### What I Offer
 Here are some packages.
-They're mainly for free
+They're mainly for free.
 <html>
 <head>Starter package (free)
 <body>1,000 Kr, one-on-one discord tutorial, and friends to get you started in the community